thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 *OK, so I assume each dot is a vector?*

 Yeah, more precisely, each vector is a point living in *space*.
 The space here can be 2-, 3-, or N- dimensional.
-To locate the vectors, we usually attach a coordinate system.
+To locate the vectors, we attach a coordinate system.
 Here are examples of coordinate systems in 2-dimensional and 3-dimensional spaces:

 <center class='js'>
   <label class='switch'> <input type='checkbox' id='switch_point_coord_lines'> <div class='slider'></div></label>